A Cartography of Open Collaboration in Open Source AI: Mapping Practices, Motivations, and Governance in 14 Open Large Language Model Projects: Methods Data

 In line with our exploratory research aims, we employed purposeful sampling to identify representatives from mature (beyond hobby-level), yet distinct cases of open LLM projects that involved open collaborative development during their development and/or reuse lifecycle~\cite{patton2014qualitative}.
-To create a starting set for our sample, we initially extracted LLMs from the Hugging Face API by filtering for ``\textit{text-generation}'' models and only parent base models that had been finetuned, quantized, or adapted more than 100 times.
+To create a starting set for our sample, we initially extracted LLMs from the Hugging Face API by filtering for ``\textit{text-generation}'' models and only parent base models that had been finetuned, quantised, or adapted more than 100 times.
 These variables indicate a maturity and activity in the base model's development and reuse, and potentially also in the child models.
 Then, we filtered the dataset down to the 250 most downloaded models.
-We chose the number of downloads metric from Hugging Face API as a proxy for activity and popularity of a model.
-The number of downloads considers the last 30 days historically from the day the API is queried.
+We chose the number of downloads metric from Hugging Face API as a proxy for the activity and popularity of a model.
+The number of downloads is considered for the last 30 days, historically from the day the API is queried.
 Other metrics, such as likes, are cumulative and may give a skewed distribution toward models that have been on the platform for a longer period of time, but not necessarily actively used today.

 The initial sampling yielded 250 models with a rich set of metadata obtained from the Hugging Face Hub API (see supplementary material).
 All models represented a finetuned child model to a parent base model.
-The models were categorized based on the entity who released the model to the Hugging Face Hub, and each author analyzed a subset of the models to characterize type of releasing entity.
+The models were categorised based on the entity that released the model to the Hugging Face Hub, and each author analysed a subset of the models to characterise the type of releasing entity.
 The analysis leveraged online sources that could be connected with each entity, such as Hugging Face Hub, GitHub, the entities' websites, news media, and social media postings.
-The categories were formulated through group discussions, and each categorization cross-confirmed by a second author.
+The categories were formulated through group discussions, and each categorisation was cross-confirmed by a second author.
 Any disagreements were settled through the joint discussions.
 The categories that emerged were: